Would you like to change your language?

 The thought of ginger ale takes many of us back to the days when we’d be told that the tried-and-tested cure for a stomach ache is simple; a glass of ginger ale.
 Skip a decade or two, and you’re at the supermarket buying ingredients to whip up a batch of Moscow Mules.
 You’re faced with two sodas that both have the word ginger in their name, and you think surely there’s not much of a difference between the two… Or is there?
 Overthink it no more, and allow us to explain what sets ginger beer apart from ginger ale.

 What’s the difference?

 Taste test the two side-by-side, and you’ll immediately notice the difference.
-Ginger beer has a far stronger flavour than ginger ale.
+Ginger beer has a far stronger flavor than ginger ale.
 While we can’t speak for all Ginger Beers, a true Ginger Beer is brewed (just like a beer) using real ginger.
-Bundaberg Ginger Beer is traditionally brewed over 3 days using real ginger, whereas ginger ale is often a version of carbonated water that’s flavoured with ginger syrup.
-Brewing is what gives a great Ginger Beer that zingy, ‘smack in the face’ kind of flavour, in comparison to its somewhat tame friend, ginger ale.
+Bundaberg Ginger Beer is traditionally brewed over 3 days using real ginger, whereas ginger ale is often a version of carbonated water that’s flavored with ginger syrup.
+Brewing is what gives a great Ginger Beer that zingy, ‘smack in the face’ kind of flavor, in comparison to its somewhat tame friend, ginger ale.

 Why do we brew?